 Course Options & Registration

-Level I Technician & Level II Technologist only $325
+Level I Technician & Level II Technologist: $325 per level

 On-line study includes convenient navigation, enhanced graphics, and a slideshow review to reinforce the material.
 On-line exams are electronically graded for fast response.
 To begin, choose the link below, login and access the Resources Folder in the Member Area to view the Online Learning options.

-Level I Technician & Level II Technologist only $425
+Level I Technician & Level II Technologist: $425 per level

 Printed study and exam materials are available (at extra charge to cover printing, handling, packaging, and mailing) for those who prefer that format.